 In order to assure the high quality of its non-attorney professional staff, the VIDC also sponsors training conferences for its office managers, investigators and sentencing advocates.
 Finally, the Commission provides funding each year for attorneys, investigators, and sentencing advocates to attend specialized training sponsored by agencies or organizations outside of the VIDC.

 As a service to Virginia’s criminal defense bar, the VIDC also provides training opportunities for members of the private bar.
 The Commission co-sponsors with the University of Richmond’s T.C.
 Williams School of Law an annual Juvenile Law and Education Conference.
-Commission staff also assist the Criminal Law Section of the Virginia Bar Association with the planning of Virginia’s annual Capital Defense Workshop.
-The Chief Justice of the Supreme court of Virginia also offers at no cost advanced trial skills training for Virginia’s court appointed counsel.
+Commission staff also assists the Criminal Law Section of the Virginia Bar Association with the planning of Virginia’s annual Capital Defense Workshop.
+The Chief Justice of the Supreme Court of Virginia also offers at no cost advanced trial skills training for Virginia’s court appointed counsel.
 Finally, individual public defender offices sponsor training programs for office staff and members of local bar associations.

-For further information, please contact:
+For further training information, please contact:

 Virginia Indigent Defense Commission at email@example.com